 Did you ever wish you could go back to the first time you heard a song?
 Back to where you were when “Thong Song” blasted out of your friend’s convertible one crazy midsummer night, or any of the wonderfully great rap songs of the 90’s that helped define summers.
-What about the first time you heard “November Rain” or “Sweet Child O’ Mine” ripping your eardrums open without ever thinking of turning it down, or seeing your first MJ or Bjork video?
+What about the first time you heard “November Rain” or “Sweet Child O’ Mine” ripping your eardrums open without ever thinking of turning it down.
 We can never go home again, we can’t know then what we know now.
 We shouldn’t.
 It might make those moments mean less to actually see them for what they were, instead of how we remember them after time’s filtering mirror has been shone upon them.

 I remember the first time I heard The Doors.
 At the Jersey shore with a kid who was maybe 5 years older than me (which at age 9 feels like 20 years) and he put on the greatest hits album.
 I couldn’t believe how deep and cool Morrison’s voice sounded, alternately screaming and crooning along with the haunting, melodic piano of Ray Manzarek.
 A few years later, I remember looking at my Snoop Dogg CD and totally missing the “Doggystyle” joke as a 12 year old (but I knew it had something to do with those big butted pooches crawling in and out of the Dogg house.)

 Now, American music pumps out of my gym’s speakers in Korea.
 Americans dance the tango to Latin words and rhythms.
 People around the world meditate to the Tibetan and Indian mantras and ragas.
 Music is a shared commodity.